exverge-0/rectify11-uninstaller/README.md

 # rectify-uninstaller
-Unofficial uninstaller for Rectify11 written in Rustñ
+Unofficial uninstaller for Rectify11 written in Rust